Frank Filchock: The scandal

 Alvin J. Paris, a self-styled 'big bettor' on athletic contests, was arraigned on a bribery charge, accused of having offered Merle Hapes and Frank Filchock, Giant backfield men, $2,500 each to agree not to play their best in the championship contest.
 Police exonerated both players but Hapes was kept out of the game at the order of Bert Bell, commissioner of the league.
 Filchock, the key man in the Giants' backfield, played virtually all the game.

+At the NFL meeting the day after the game, Bell became worried he was about to be fired when the owners asked him to step outside.
+When he returned, he was advised his contract was changed to a five-year pact at $30,000 per year.

 The aftermath

-Alvin Paris was convicted of bribery January 8, 1947.
-The same day Bell suspended both of the players, even though the judge in the Paris trial had found that "Frank Filchock was not an accomplice, and was in fact an unfortunate victim of circumstances."
+Alvin Paris was convicted of bribery on January 8, 1947.
+The same day, Bell suspended both of the players, even though the judge in the Paris trial had found that "Frank Filchock was not an accomplice, and was in fact an unfortunate victim of circumstances."

 After Paris's trial, three other gamblers were indicted on bribery and conspiracy charges.
 Paris had not taken the stand in his own defense, but he was the prosecution's star witness at the second trial.
 He testified that $500 was bet for each of the two players on the Giants to win their final regular-season game, against the Redskins.
 This was presumably without the players' knowledge.
 Paris paid them the proceeds after the game.
-According to him Hapes accepted the money without argument, but Filchock required some persuasion.
+According to him, Hapes accepted the money without argument, but Filchock required some persuasion.
 Paris also claimed that Hapes was willing to throw the championship game and that Filchock considered the offer overnight before rejecting it.

 Hapes and Filchock also testified.
 They strongly denied ever receiving any money from Paris or ever considering any bribery offers.

 The three conspirators in the second trial were convicted and received sentences of five to ten years.
 Paris's sentencing had been deferred until after the second trial.
 His testimony for the prosecution was taken into account, and he received only a one-year sentence.
 He was paroled after nine months.

 Within 24 hours of the second verdict, Commissioner Bell extended the suspensions of Filchock and Hapes indefinitely.
 He did this, he said, because he had found the players "guilty of actions detrimental to the welfare of the National Football League and of professional football."
 This suspension applied not only to the NFL, but to all minor leagues associated with it.
 It did not apply to the new All-America Football Conference, but they were not about to pick up a player banned by the senior league for gambling connections.
 In effect, Filchock was banned from playing professional football in the United States.

 When Filchock was asked about his plans, he replied "I haven't made any future plans simply because I never thought of being out of football.
 I still want to play football.
 I guess I always will."